joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GaugeLinearPointerBuilder.md

 # Kendo.Mvc.UI.Fluent.GaugeLinearPointerBuilder

-Defines the fluent interface for configuring the !:GaugeLinearPointer{T}.
+Defines the fluent interface for configuring the GaugeLinearPointer.

 ## Methods